adamkirchberger/fastapi-health-monitor/README.md

 This example shows a FastAPI application which returns a dad joke from an external API.

+The checks are run every 10 seconds by default.
+This can be changed using an environment variable `HEATH_CHECK_DELAY_SECONDS`.

 ```python
 from fastapi import FastAPI
 import requests